Julian Barratt: Stand Up

-In 1997 Barratt first met Mighty Boosh collaborator Noel Fielding when they both appeared on the same comedy bill at a pub in north London.
 In 2006 Fielding commented that "We were doing stand-up and were on the same bill together.
 I was on first and usually you can only have about one weird comedian on a line-up.
-He’d been doing it a bit longer than me...
-[Barratt was like]'...Let’s write together'.
-I’ve been stuck with him ever since and that was about eight years ago or something."
+He'd been doing it a bit longer than me...
+[Barratt was like]'...Let's write together'.
+I've been stuck with him ever since and that was about eight years ago or something."
 Whilst Barratt and Fielding were on The Jonathan Ross Show, Ross asked them "And did you perform as solo acts ever, did you do like stand up..." with Barratt responding "yeah, yeah, that's how we sort of met really on the circuit, doing stand up, yeah.", with Ross responding "But, but was it similar to the Boosh stuff, 'cos the Boosh stuff it seems to be so much of a partnership I can't imagine it being taken apart and being served up separately.", with Barratt responding that "We were both doing quite surreal stuff, eh...", with Fielding adding "It was quite weird wasn't it, alot [sic]weirder than the show in a way...", with Barratt continuing "...but we sort of, when we first met we kind of liked each others comedy but we didn't know that it would work, we didn't know whether it was gonna cancel each other out and make....", with Fielding responding "Yeah, too weird to make sort of, straight...", with Barratt continuing "...might just become geography or something else or... this sort of thing, but it worked for some reason...", with Fielding adding "We had quite a good chemistry straight away."

 On the day they met they both went back to Julian's place that night where Barratt played music on his Akai sampler whilst Fielding used a ping-pong ball to make an eye patch.
 Fielding has commented on their shared interest in music that "I was sort of a bit more rock n roll and pop and he [Barratt] was a bit more jazz but then we sort of met in the middle with electro... but Julian was...
 I think he left university to join a band, we were both in bands before we were in the Boosh, so we sort of came from that background.
 Lot of our friends were in bands."
-They also found they both shared common interests in comedy including Vic Reeves and Bob Mortimer.
+They also found they both shared common interests in comedy including the work of Vic Reeves and Bob Mortimer.